iamalegambetti/combat-ai-restaurants/Readme.md

 # Combat AI with AI: ounteract Machine-Generated Fake Restaurant Reviews on Social Media [Classifiers Replication Code]

-This repository includes the replication code for modeling part of the paper "Combat AI with AI: ounteract Machine-Generated Fake Restaurant Reviews on Social Media".
+This repository includes the replication code for modeling part of the paper "Combat AI with AI: Counteract Machine-Generated Fake Restaurant Reviews on Social Media".

+In our implementation, Python 3.8 was used.

 ## Data
 The /data folder contains the partitions used to train, validate, and test the models.